 Keep in mind that the road to get here is very bad, so bad that I will never complain about potholes again!
 Take it slow and be careful folks!

-Angel’s Billabong is another star attraction on Nusa Penida and for good reason.
+After Kelingking Beach, Angel’s Billabong is one of the best things to do in Nusa Penida.
 This hot spot is stunning for pictures and has crystal clear water.
 It’s a tide pool that is best visited at low tide.
 You can snorkel here or just spend some time marveling at the waters where manta rays swim.
 Be cautious as when the tide is high waves crash over the edge and people have died from being pulled into the ocean.

 On top of which time is best to visit for the tide it is also the busiest in the morning and late afternoon as it is often apart of the day trippers who come to the island.
 Trust me, you’ll want to visit when there aren’t hordes of tourists since the area is small and I know you want good pictures!